Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/good_programming/README.md

 # Literate and reproducible programming

-In this course you write your own programs in bash (the shell scripts used to automate and control your analyses in the cluster) and R. You also use other programs written in a variety of languages, including C, C++, Java, and Python.

 Your own programs serve two related purposes.
 First, there is the obvious purpose of executing the analysis.
 Second, though, is a goal that is just as important to science as the analysis itself - recording the steps of the